jthistle/KOTH-counting/counting.md

 - No cheating by interfering directly with your opponent (through global variables etc.).
 - Your function should be relatively quick to execute - the quicker it is, the better.
 - You *may* submit multiple entries.

+# Controller, sandbox, arena

+**The controller is available at https://github.com/jthistle/KOTH-counting.**

+A couple of example bots are provided along with it to demonstrate how to use it.

+`sandbox.py` provides a place to try out your bot against others and debug it.

+`arena.py` is what I'll be using to calculate final scores.
+It pits each bot against each other bot.